 Right.
 It does flow together nicely.
 And everything Pete's always done I've enjoyed, and it's the same way with Phil.

 When you were starting out, you were really playing more bass and pedals and rhythm guitar.
 You really evolved, and yet that sound never disappeared.
 The things you developed early on in the studio and live are constants in Genesis, aren't they?

 Yes.
 And hopefully that's okay.
 You want to change a bit, but you can't change too much.
 You can't try to change.
 You can't try too hard to change.
 You are what you are.
 You can't not be what you are.

 Well, if you take a very early track and a very late track, they do sound completely different.
 But taken in chronological order, the evolution makes sense.
 Listeners can see you all developing your chops — for you the double guitars, the pedals going on — and everything happening.
 Tell me a little about that adaptability in the context of the band.
 You did...

-The rest of this article is only available with an archive subscription or by purchasing back issue #105.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #105.
 For an upcoming year's free subscription, and our current issue on PDF...